Micholms/Graphormer_IR_user_friendly/README.md

     bash install_CUDA11.5_11.8.sh

+  6. Lastly, move up one directory

+    cd ..

 After this point, only model and data is needed.
+The folder Graphormer_IR_user_friendly have been renamed to Graphormer-IR and all files put in the correct place.

 **Data**
 -----------------------------------------------------------------------